BrunoBoehm/code-notes/ruby.md

 browsers.include?('Konqueror') #=> false
 ```
 ### Working with arrays
 For strings, this means alphabetically, for numerical values, this means from smallest number to highest number.
-The​ .sort ​method works by implicitly comparing elements with the "spaceship" operator​ <=> ​(because it looks like a flying saucer, swoosh!) and moving them accordingly.​
+The `.sort` method works by implicitly comparing elements with the "spaceship" operator `<=>` (because it looks like a flying saucer, swoosh!) and moving them accordingly.

 ```ruby
 famous_cats = ["lil' bub", "grumpy cat", "maru"]